 Classifying employees as independent contractors doesn’t necessarily relieve the brewery owner of liability.
 While self-employed individuals are not technically covered by the OSHA Act, "Employers cannot evade their responsibility by claiming that workers on a job site are independent contractors" according to a 2016 ruling by an OSHA Administrative Law Judge.

-Staying ahead of the game on safety regulations, preparations, signage and compliant CO2 Safety devices is the first step in ensuring you are following requirements and will be "A-OK" for inspection.
+Staying ahead of the game on safety regulations, preparations, signage and compliant CO2 safety devices is the first step to ensuring you are following requirements and will be "A-OK" for inspection.

 OSHA inspections are usually triggered by an accident or fatality in the workplace, or by employee complaints.
 However, they can also be the result of random inspections.

-According to this article in Craft Brewing Business, OSHA is increasingly aggressive in enforcing workplace safety requirements on breweries and employers.
+According to this article in Craft Brewing Business, OSHA is increasingly aggressive in enforcing workplace safety requirements on breweries, beverage dispensing industries, and employers.
 In 2016 OSHA placed approximately 700 breweries on a “bad actor list.”
 Once you’re on the list, you can plan on significantly more OSHA visits and increased fines.